Victor Newman: Casting and creation

 William J. Bell created Victor as a short-term non-contractual role, debuting on February 8, 1980.
 Bell stated in 1997, "[Victor] would last between eight to twelve weeks, at which time he was to be shot by his wife."
 However, once he saw Braeden's performance, he thought "the voice, the power, the inner strength", and knew he didn't want to lose the actor; "The first thing was to get Eric under contract, but he didn't want to go under contract", he said.
 However, Braeden was uneasy about the daytime soap opera genre, admitting years later he thought it was "too confining"; although soon signed a six-month contract.
 Bell immediately changed Victor's storyline to salvage, redeem and develop the character.

 In January 1999, Braeden’s character appeared on The Bold and the Beautiful in a crossover event.
-Braeden’s appearances on the show were January 25-28, 1999.
+Braeden’s appearances on the show were January 25 to January 28 of the same year.
+On January 27, 2026, it was announced Braeden would crossover to Beyond the Gates as Victor.
+This event is scheduled to air from June 9 to June 12 of the same year.
+Braeden made his first appearance during the June 5 episode.